lanl/Architector/README.md

     # or integer index in reference to the ligand list!!
     "force_trans_oxos":True, # Force trans configurations for oxos (Useful for actinyls)
     # Will only be activated when actinides are present - otherwise will not force trans oxos.
-    "override_oxo_opt":True, # Override no relaxation of oxo groups (not generally suggested) "lig_assignment":'bruteforce', # or "similarity" - How to automatically assign ligand types.
+    "override_oxo_opt":False, # Override no relaxation of oxo groups (not generally suggested) "lig_assignment":'bruteforce', # or "similarity" - How to automatically assign ligand types.

     ######### Sanity check parameters ########